cronitorio/cronitor-python/README.md

 ## Create and Update Monitors

 You can create monitors programatically using the `Monitor` object.
-For details on all of the attributes that can be set see the [Monitor API](https://cronitor.io/docs/monitor-api) documentation.
+For details on all of the attributes that can be set, see the [Monitor API](https://cronitor.io/docs/monitor-api) documentation.

 ```python